bbedward/graham_discord_bot/README.md

 Then open settings.py with any text editor and add your bot's client ID, token, and the wallet ID from earlier

+Also you will need the postgres database name, user, and password from earlier

 ### Virtualenv + python requirements

 ```